dasmoth/dalliance/README.md

 support the W3C [CORS](http://www.w3.org/TR/cors/) extension.
 The
 latest versions of Dazzle, Proserver and MyDAS should implement this by default.

-Dalliance has a nearly-complete implementation of the DAS/1.53 and DAS/1.6 stylesheet system, but is currently a little bit fussy about exactly how it interprets DAS stylesheets, so if your data doesn't appear, it's worth taking a careful look at your stylesheet and/or temporarily replacing it with something simple.

 Reporting bugs
 --------------